Emergency Communications Dispatcher

 Experience & Education

-High School Diploma or GED equivalent; OR an equivalent combination of education and experience; preferred keying skill of at least 30 words per minute (wpm).
+High School Diploma or GED equivalent; AND six (6) months of customer service or clerical experience; OR an equivalent combination of education and experience; preferred keying skill of at least 40 words per minute (wpm).

 This classification requires the applicant to successfully complete a background check, polygraph, and drug test prior to appointment; must possess and maintain a valid driver’s license; and the ability to work all three shifts (days, afternoons, and graveyards), holidays, and weekends.